csaf-poc/csaf_backend/README.md

 The development setup further requires the packages `python3` and `python3-venv` being installed.
 ### Setup
 Start the containers either for testing or development.
+Note that both setups are not recommended to be used in production.
 #### Testing
 Launch the containers:
 ```